Sofia and Amber connecting as real friends and sisters at the end of the pilot movie.

-A subtle example, but in "Just One of the Princes", there's a bait-and-switch moment where Sofia thinks she's getting a majestic black pegasus to ride, but her horse actually turns out to be a small white pegasus with small wings named Minimus.
+A subtle example, but in "Just One of the Princes", there's a bait-and-switch moment where Sofia thinks she's getting a majestic black pegasus to ride, but her horse actually turns out to be a small purple pegasus with small wings named Minimus.
 Sofia still reacts with joy, and even when Minimus advises Sofia to switch horses (and more than once at that), Sofia adamantly insists that she can win the race with Minimus.
 And she's right, she does tie for first place with James.

 Baileywick having tea with Sofia after she's grounded for bailing James out of trouble.